dontrushdoitfast/project_bumblebee/Modules/Sequential Switch/ss_build guide.md

 *   **Breadboard** (Essential for logic validation).

 ### Bill Of Materials
+Note: we want 2 of these.
+So double the parts below.

 *   **ICs**:
     *   **1x** CD4017BE (Decade Counter).
     *   **1x** CD4051BE (8-Channel Analog Mux/Demux).